 To streamline your returns management process, it’s crucial to consider automating decisions about whether to generate return material authorisations (RMAs) and how to process returned materials.
 Here are three tools that can help speed up returns processing:

-- Automated workflows can help drive efficient and repeatable processes, ensuring that returns are consistently routed and processed quickly.
+1. Automated workflows: These can help drive efficient and repeatable processes, ensuring returns are consistently routed and processed quickly.
 Automated workflows can also help you make informed decisions by considering various data points, such as the item’s value and materials, repair scope and cost, return source, and customer service contracts.

-- Labels and attachments: Automated workflows can also validate RMAs and generate labels and shipping documents.
+1. Labels and attachments: Automated workflows can validate RMAs and generate labels and shipping documents.
 Properly labelled shipments with the required paperwork and pre-addressed, carrier-compliant labels are less likely to experience delays and create a more predictable inbound return stream.

 By handling inbound return shipments quickly and efficiently, you can increase the value recovery of your returns.